The Exodus Decoded: Premise

-The documentary deals with The Exodus, the founding myth of the Israelites.
+The documentary deals with The Exodus, the founding story of the Israelites.
 While few mainstream historians would consider the Book of Exodus as a reliable narrative, Cameron and Jacobovici present a speculative question as to whether the events as described, particularly relating to the plagues of Egypt, could be explained naturalistically.
 Central to its thesis is the volcanic eruption of Thera/Santorini.

 A suggested date of 1500 BC is made for the Exodus, during the reign of pharaoh Ahmose I. The "palpable darkness" described as the 9th plague, is hypothetically attributed to the cloud of volcanic ash caused by the Minoan eruption, which is identified as the events described in the Tempest Stele.
 A conjectural limnic eruption in the Nile Delta, similar to that of the Lake Nyos disaster in 1986, is explored as a further source of mass death.

 The documentary first aired on Discovery Channel Canada on April 16, 2006.